-Line Judge: Make sure R has all the information concerning the play.
+Umpire: Make sure R has all the information concerning the play.
 Check R's options for accuracy and enforce as determined by decision.

 Head Line Judge: Ensure chains and the down box have not moved.
-Hold enforcement spot until enforcement is complete and check enforcement for accuracy with L.
+Move from enforcement spot to succeeding spot and check enforcement for accuracy with U.